rwinikates/scripts/readme.md

 ## Bing

 "Bro, you use bing?"
 Yeah.
 They have a rewards program that I've automated to make the most of.
 I actually alternate btwn Google and DuckDuckGo for my real web searching.
-[Feel free to lift these scripts and use them yourself](https://www.bing.com/explore/rewards?PUBL=REFERAFRIEND&CREA=RAW&rrid=_c9feb5ad-3d7c-e93f-884c-9221f773aa60) (referral link, since I already did the hard work for you, you can at least give me a little credit, right?)
+[Feel free to lift these scripts and use them yourself](https://www.bing.com/explore/rewards?PUBL=REFERAFRIEND&CREA=RAW&rrid=_b3d0a4ac-8f8d-d1dd-431b-2f9090ddaeb7) (referral link, since I already did the hard work for you, you can at least give me a little credit, right?)

+ * bing-total.iim: the imacros script file to execute once a day to get full search credits
+ * bing.bat: the batch file to start firefox and trigger the imacros script
+ * bing-scheduler.xml: the windows task scheduler example file for running the batch file once a day

 ## Craigslist